Going vegan is one of the best decisions you can make for yourself, the animals, or the planet.

-I have been vegan for more than 4 years, and I have influenced people around us to go vegan, so I can help you as well!
+I have been vegan for many years, and I have influenced people around us to go vegan, so I can help you as well!

 Before going any further, it’s important to know why you want to go vegan.

-There are typically 3 main reasons people have to go vegan.
-Each person will feel more or less strongly about each reason, and that will drive the way they approach the vegan diet and lifestyle:
+There are typically three main reasons people have to go vegan.
+Each person will feel more or less strongly about each cause, and that will drive the way they approach the vegan diet and lifestyle:

 People go vegan for one or a combination of these reasons.